yben-cha/42school/README.md

 # libft - My First Project at School 42

-This project is my first assignment at School 42, where I recreated several functions from the standard C library (`libc`) from scratch.
+This project is my first assignment at **School 42**, where I recreated several functions from the standard C library (`libc`) from scratch.
 The goal was to deepen my understanding of C programming and computer science concepts like memory management, pointers, static/dynamic libraries, and more.
 Below is a summary of what I learned and key concepts that anyone working on this project should grasp.

 ## Table of Contents
 1. [Makefile & Compilation Steps](#makefile--compilation-steps)